 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of the United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels for this time of year.
 These wells are completed in the Floridan and surficial aquifers.
-About three quarters of the surface water stations and groundwater stations across the KB recorded decreases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 22.72, 21.11, and 20.98 feet, all above the fourteen feet agricultural cut-off.
+About half of the surface water stations and groundwater stations across the KB recorded decreases in water levels over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 22.72, 21.07, and 20.99 feet, all above the fourteen feet agricultural cut-off.
 The majority of surficial aquifer stations have returned to median levels in the UEC.
-Surface and groundwater levels decreased in most of the Lower East Coast (LEC) stations over the past week.
+Surface and groundwater levels decreased in over half of the Lower East Coast (LEC) stations over the past week.
 Approximately seventy-five percent of the Biscayne aquifer monitor wells are at median levels and the upper percentile ranges for this time of year, with the remainder in the lower percentile ranges.

 Groundwater levels decreased across the Lower West Coast (LWC) stations over the last seven days.
-About forty percent of the Surficial aquifer wells are in the lower percentile ranges, with the remainder at median levels and the upper percentile ranges.
-Approximately one third of the Lower Tamiami aquifer wells are at median levels for this time of year, with the remainder between the upper and lower percentile ranges.
-About eighty percent of the Sandstone aquifer monitor wells are in the lower percentile ranges, with the remainder in the upper percentile ranges.
-Approximately sixty percent of the Mid-Hawthorn aquifer monitor wells are also in the lower percentile ranges, with the remainder at medina levels and higher.
+About fifty percent of the Surficial aquifer wells are in the lower percentile ranges, with the remainder at median levels and the upper percentile ranges.
+Approximately half of the Lower Tamiami aquifer wells are at median levels for this time of year, with the remainder between the upper and lower percentile ranges.
+About eighty percent of the Sandstone aquifer monitor wells are in the lower percentile ranges, with the remainder at median levels.
+Approximately sixty percent of the Mid-Hawthorn aquifer monitor wells are also in the lower percentile ranges, with the remainder at median levels and higher.
 Figure 1 summarizes current water level conditions.